tchaick/FCC-Javascript/fcc-javascript-exercises.md

 This repository contains my solutions to the freecodecamp JavaScript Algorithms and Data Structures exercises.
 Completed to improve muscle memory in coding.
 Learning by doing.
-Master JavaScript
-Master Markdown
-Master Git/GitHub
+- [x] Learn and master JavaScript
+- [x] Learn and master Markdown
+- [x] Learn and master Git/GitHub

+---
 ## **Basic JavaScript**
 ---
 ### Exercise 1: Comment Your JavaScript Code